-Corporations & organizations need to wake up and build a strong cyber defence strategy before it’s too late.
+Corporations & organizations need to wake up and build a strong cyber defense strategy before it’s too late.

-The intelligence gathered by spies can also be used for psychological, political and physical subversion or even acts of sabotage.
-OSINT & SOCMINT became a substantial tool in this perspective since data analysts will analyze the activity of specific subjects or groups on social networking channels.
+The intelligence gathered by spies can also be used for psychological, political, and physical subversion or even acts of sabotage.
+OSINT & SOCMINT became a substantial tools in this perspective since data analysts will analyze the activity of specific subjects or groups on social networking channels.

 This is why you need to invest in cybersecurity since all our research data and events show that cyberespionage is an increasingly imminent threat.
 The detrimental effects of Industrial espionage are not to be underestimated.